QinQ Tunneling: Modern Deployments and Automation Practices

 tags: cisco_qinq

-- name: Ensure Cisco system MTU is set (requires reload)
+- name: Ensure Cisco system MTU is set (requires reload on some platforms)

 cisco.ios.ios_config: